Cyberax/twirp-cpp/README.md

 bindings for C++.
 In this case it would produce two file: `gen/service.pb.cc` and `gen/service.pb.h`.
 These files are then added as dependencies to the `webserver` target.

+The second `protobuf_generate` stanza creates the Twirp service stubs named: `gen/service_client.hpp`, `gen/service_client.cpp`, `gen/service_server.hpp`, `gen/service_server.cpp`.

 And that's it!
 CMake does all the required heavy lifting.

 ## Creating a server

+See SERVER.md for detailed instructions and the discussion of generated code for the server side.

 ## Creating a client

+See CLIENT.md for detailed instructions and the discussion of generated code for the client side.

+## Developing Twirp-Cpp

+See DEVELOPMENT.md for detailed instruction on developing/fixing the Twirp-Cpp.